iamprashantjain/CI_Intro/README.md

 # CI_Intro
-This Project is a part of end to end mlops tutorial
+This Project is a part of end to end mlops tutorial: https://github.com/iamprashantjain/End-to-End-MLOps-Tutorial